YunYang1994/TensorFlow2.0-Examples/5-Image_Segmentation/Unet/README.md

 |![image](./results/origin_0.png)|![image](./results/gt_0.png)|![image](./results/pred_0.png)|
 |![image](./results/origin_1.png)|![image](./results/gt_1.png)|![image](./results/pred_1.png)|

-you can download it on thte [BaiduCloud Drive](https://pan.baidu.com/s/1O9U48zDjulhLYONksX569w) and put it in `./`, then you can train it and then evaluate your model
+you can download Membrane dataset on the [BaiduCloud Drive](https://pan.baidu.com/s/1O9U48zDjulhLYONksX569w) and put it in `./`, then you can train it and then evaluate your model

 ```bashrc
 $ git clone https://github.com/YunYang1994/membrane.git